 To remove a curriculum mapping from a portfolio item:

-1. Follow the mapping process - selecting an existing mapping will un-select that mapping (see below).
+1. Follow the mapping process - selecting an existing mapping will un-select that mapping (see below for an example).

 2. Portfolio item mapped to two FPCs: